matsui-lab/Resilience-prediction-RNA-seq/README.md

 This repository contains scripts used in the study for predicting the resilience score of Alzheimer's disease patients using RNA-seq data and various machine learning models.
 The study aims to build and compare regression models to accurately predict resilience scores, using data from the MSBB and ROSMAP cohorts.

 ## Overview
-In this research, we constructed regression models to predict resilience scores in Alzheimer’s disease patients.
-The resilience score is defined as the difference between the observed cognitive score and the cognitive score predicted by a regression model built using pathology scores.
+This repository contains scripts used in the study for predicting the resilience score of Alzheimer's disease patients using RNA-seq data and various machine learning models.
+The study aims to build and compare regression models to accurately predict resilience scores, using data from the MSBB and ROSMAP cohorts.

 ## Data
-Cohorts Used: MSBB (Mount Sinai Brain Bank) and ROSMAP (Religious Orders Study and Memory and Aging Project).
+- Cohorts Used: MSBB (Mount Sinai Brain Bank) and ROSMAP (Religious Orders Study and Memory and Aging Project).
-Resilience Score Calculation: The resilience score is derived by subtracting the cognitive score predicted by a regression model (based on pathology scores) from the observed cognitive score.
+- Resilience Score Calculation: The resilience score is derived by subtracting the cognitive score predicted by a regression model (based on pathology scores) from the observed cognitive score.

 ## Models
 We compared the performance of the following models: